swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 {: .language-python}

-will create a new array `doubledata` each elements of which is twice the value of the corresponding element in `data`:
+will create a new array `doubledata` each element of which is twice the value of the corresponding element in `data`:

 ~~~
 print('original:')